MassCalculator/masscalculator-core/README.md

 mass (extensive)
 boiling point (intensive): the temperature at which a substance boils melting point (intensive): the temperature at which a substance melts

+.hh files are header only to include all the headers .hpp files have a .cpp file that is associated with

+lambdas
+constexpr